apratheek/PyReactive/README.rst

 Change log:
 -----------
+**v0.2.3** - Notify method is now silent in case there's no change in the value of the Observe object.
+It is now called only when there's an actual change to the object.
+Also, there's a change in the API in case of Observe objects of Lists/ByteArrays in the 'slice' method.
+Does not accept slice object now.
+Rather, accepts a tuple (start, end, step), and this tuple could also consist of other Observe objects (01/07/15)

 **v0.2.2** - Added documentation for Observe class and in GitHub.
 Refer GitHub/Blog for full API (28/06/15)

 **v0.2.1** - Removed debugging prints (25/06/15)